lrAlval/SAA-C03/docs/data_transfer/VirtualInterfaces.md

 ![[Pasted image 20221031105916.png]]
 ## TLDR
-These Interfaces are used to route traffic into your [[VPC]] inside of AWS.
+These Interfaces are used to route traffic into your [[docs/networks/VPC]] inside of AWS.

 ## Versions